 Finalize this list through a stakeholder input and review process to account for upgrades and other system changes that would affect the predictive value of the list;

-Periodically review the ERCOT HITE methodology document for any necessary updates or changes.
+Periodically review the ERCOT HITE methodology document for any necessary updates or changes;

+Other duties as assigned by the ROS.

 Once OCWG’s annual review process has been completed, endorsement of the resulting HITE list will be sought from ROS and WMS.
 Final approval of the HITE list will be obtained from TAC.
 If consensus was not achieved by OCWG during the annual list preparation and review process, the OCWG Chair will present non-consensus items to ROS, WMS and potentially to TAC for a decision during the annual endorsement and approval process.
 The ERCOT HITE methodology document more fully describes this process.